dcmorales/digital-keyboard-tunes/client/README.md

 ### 🖌️ Formatting / Linting

 ESLint is used to catch errors and maintain consistency between developers.
 Linting will run during Vercel's preview deployment after a pull request is made.
 To prevent any failures, ensure that your code passes the checks.
 Prettier will also run during select pull requests.
 You can also set VSCode to format for you automatically.
 Ensure the [VSCode Prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) is installed.
 In VSCode, turn on 'format on save' and set Prettier to the default formatter.
+You can also run the commands manually.

 ```sh
 # Run eslint